 Dr Livia Franchini is a writer and translator from Tuscany, Italy.
 She is the author of a poetry pamphlet, Our Available Magic (Makina Books, 2019) and a novel, Shelf Life (Doubleday, 2019), and has translated Natalia Ginzburg, James Tiptree Jr., and Michael Donaghy, among many others.
 Livia is a Lecturer in Creative Writing at Goldsmiths, where she also coordinates The Goldsmiths Prize, and has taught both poetry and fiction internationally.
 Her second novel and a new translation of Lorenza Mazzetti’s classic debut Il Cielo cade are forthcoming in 2023/24.

 About the department

-Our Department of English and Comparative Literature is one of the largest and most dynamic in the University.
-We offer a dynamic range of undergraduate and postgraduate programmes, retaining a strong research focus in our postdoctoral community of academics.
-Whether you are interested in classical literature and/or linguistics, creative writing and contemporary fiction, this wide-ranging and interdisciplinary department has something to offer for all.
-We host exciting research centres, which hold regular events such as the Goldsmiths Writers’ Centre, as well as the Centre for Caribbean and Diaspora Studies.
-In 2013, we launched the Goldsmiths Prize, which celebrates fiction at its most novel.
+The Department of English and Creative Writing is one of the largest and most dynamic in the University.
+We offer a range of undergraduate and postgraduate programmes, with a strong research focus on critical and creative practice.
+Whether you are interested in classical literature and/or linguistics or creative writing and contemporary fiction, our range of interdisciplinary courses has something to offer everyone.
+The Department has four Research Centres and a Writers' Centre, which holds regular events that are open to the public.
+As well as the Centre for Caribbean and Diaspora Studies, the Centre for Comparative Literature, the Centre for Critical and Philosophical Thought, and the Decadence Research Centre, we are proud to be the home of the Goldsmiths Writers’ Centre and the Goldsmiths Prize, which is in its 10th year of celebrating fiction at its most novel.